Liupeter01/Distributed-Instant-Messaging-System-Development/README.md

 ### **Frontend Development:**

 - Developed a chat dialog using **Qt**, using `QListWidget` for an efficient chat record list and combining `QGridLayout` and `QPainter` for customized chat bubble styling to enhance the user experience.
-- Encapsulated **Qt Network** modules to support HTTP and CP service communication.
+- Encapsulated **Qt Network** modules to support HTTP and C/S service communication.
 - Implemented core features such as adding friends, friend communication, and chat record display.
 - Integrated file transfer functionality to allow users to upload and download files.
 - Implemented an intuitive file management interface with drag-and-drop support.